Comparing hyperbolic and extremal lengths for shortest curves: Background

-where the infimum is taken over all non-trivial closed curves in $S$.
-We note that for any metric in $[\Sigma]$, resolving an essential crossing on a geoesic curve $\gamma$ can't never increase the length of the geodesic representative of the resulting curve.
-This is why it suffices to take infimum over simple closed curves in the above definitions.
+For example, we note that for any metric in $[\Sigma]$, as long as $\Sigma$ is not the thrice punctured sphere or a pair of pants, resolving an essential crossing on a geodesic curve $\gamma$ can never increase the length of the geodesic representative of the resulting curve.
+Therefore, taking the above infima over all closed curves or just over simple closed curve yields the same extremal and hyperbolic length systoles (see \cite[Lemma~4.16]{MGT20:FromCurvesToCurrents}).